 Fine boys (revised edition)

 Fine Boys is Eghosa Imasuen’s second novel.
-In the witty, colloquial style fast becoming his trademark, Imasuen presents everyday Nigerian life against the backdrop of the pro-democracy riots of the 1980s and ’90s, the lost hopes of June 12th, and the terror of the Abacha years.
-Indeed Fine Boys is a chronicle of not just a time in Nigeria, but its post-Biafran generation.
+Written in the witty, conversational voice that has become his signature, Imasuen captures everyday Nigerian life against the backdrop of the pro-democracy struggles of the 1980s and ’90s, the dashed dreams of June 12, and the fear of the Abacha era.
+Ultimately, Fine Boys serves as a portrait not only of a turbulent period in Nigeria’s history, but also of its post-Biafran generation.